Resources for LGBTQ Communities and Advocates Navigating COVID-19

 More than 100 U.S.-based organizations signed an open letter from the National LGBT Cancer Network and national LGBTQ health equity organization GLMA that outlines ways to reduce disparate impacts, such as expanding access to welcoming healthcare providers and supporting LGBTQ-identified health centers.

 Year in and year out, our Social Justice Program grantee partners are working to increase the safety, inclusion, and acceptance of LGBTQ people.
 As we have communicated previously, we face this pandemic together, and Arcus is committed to maintaining our support to these essential organizations through this pandemic—offering flexibility, transparency, and understanding if timelines and priorities shift as groups respond to pressing needs.
-Others looking to support queer communities in this time will find abundant wisdom and resources from Funders for LGBTQ Issues.Read on for links to Arcus partners who are offering practical tools, opportunities to connect, and information from experts who view the pandemic through a queer lens.
+Others looking to support queer communities in this time will find abundant wisdom and resources from Funders for LGBTQ Issues and Global Philanthropy Project.Read on for links to Arcus partners who are offering practical tools, opportunities to connect, and information from experts who view the pandemic through a queer lens.

 Look to these organizations for aggregated lists of information and services for LGBTQ communities in specific geographic areas.